badihaki/phase-1-project/README.md

 # Pitch
 ## Project Story
 My friends, family and I are all gamers.
 Recently, we’ve been playing a game called Final Fantasy XIV.
-I want to create a party manager that uses the public Final Fantasy XIV API to search for players and add them to an adventuring party for a session.
+I wanted to create a player search tool that uses the public Final Fantasy XIV API to look up lists of players and select a player from the list in order to view more detailed information.

 ## Core Features
-The project will utilize a search function to find players from a server and add them to a party list.
-The window will be separated into 2 areas, the party area and the character information area.

-The characters in the party will be represented by cards in the party area, and will at first be blank.
-Clicking on one of the cards will prompt a user with a search form, which will find players based on name and server.

-Searching for a player will produce a list of results.
-Clicking on an image or name from the list will show a full profile with the ability to add that player to the party.
-Upon adding the player to the party, their image will replace the blank image on the card.
-Clicking on that player’s card will again show their full profile, but in an extended view, with the ability to take them out of the party.
+Users will be able to search for a player by first or last name, the API doesn't differentiate when hitting the 'player search' endpoint.
+The app will show all matching players in the window.
+Selecting a player will show the user that player's name, current job, current job's level, and a full view of their character.

 ## API Data
 The public API data from https://xivapi.com will be my main source.
 Search requests will be sent to ‘https://xivapi.com/character/search?name=[name]&server=[server]’ while profile requests will be sent to ‘https://xivapi.com/character/[ID]’